-PHO 260 Color Photography II (3) This color photography course is an advanced, digital photography class.
-The course will build on the foundation created in PHO 160 for working with digital, color, photographic imagery.
+PHO 260 Color Photography II (3) This color photography course is an advanced digital photography class.
+The course will build on the foundation created in PHO 160 and ART 142 for working with digital, color, photographic imagery.
 Students will create a portfolio of images.
-Students will work through a series of assignments that address digital camera operations, color correction, image manipulation, mastering color printing, and color management.
-Class time will include lecture, demonstration, critique and hands on digital lab instruction.
+They will work through a series of assignments that address digital camera operations, color correction, image manipulation, mastering color printing, and color management.
+Class time will include lecture, demonstration, critique, and hands-on digital laboratory instruction.
 Writing and reading assignments as appropriate to this discipline are part of this course.
 Students must have a digital SLR camera.
-Prerequisite: PHO 160.
+Prerequisites: PHO 160 and ART 142.

 PHO 270 Studio Lighting and Techniques II (3) This course is an advanced studio photography class.
 Students will focus on effective use of medium format and digital cameras, as well as the full range of lighting equipment for work in color photography.
 Class will address advanced studio techniques and creative problem solving using digital methods.
 Assignments may include projects in advertising, portraiture, fashion, product photography, architecture, and fine art.
 Class time will include lecture, demonstration, critique, and hands-on digital laboratory and studio instruction.
 Writing and reading assignments as appropriate to this discipline are part of this course.
 Students must have a digital SLR camera.
-Prerequisite: PHO 170.
+Prerequisites: PHO 170 and ART 142.

 PHO 271 Alternative Photographic Process (3) This course is an introduction to alternative photographic techniques and an expanded investigation of various modes of photographic presentation.
-Students will study techniques and photo processes ranging from the 19th century (such as cyanotype, and van dyke brown) to the most contemporary digital techniques with an eye toward adapting and combining various techniques for innovative personal expression.
+Students will study techniques and photo processes ranging from the 19th century (such as cyanotype and van dyke brown) to the most contemporary digital techniques, with an eye toward adapting and combining various techniques for innovative personal expression.
 Students will be encouraged to move beyond the traditional presentation methods of photography and to devise presentation styles to match and augment their photographic content.
-Possibilities include: sequential imagery (book, video or digital), collage and montage, mixed media, wall hangings and sculptural and installation uses of photography.
-Class time will include lecture, demonstration, critique and hands-on, in-class projects.
-Writing and reading assignments as appropriate to the discipline are part of this course.
+Possibilities include: sequential imagery (book, video or digital), collage and montage, mixed media, wall hangings, and sculptural and installation uses of photography.
+Class time will include lecture, demonstration, critique, and hands-on, in-class projects.
+Writing and reading assignments as appropriate to this discipline are part of this course.
 Students must have an adjustable 35mm film camera and a digital SLR camera.
-Prerequisites: PHO 100 or Permission of Instructor.
+Prerequisites: PHO 150 and ART 142.